-- in exchange for something the victim needs or wants, and/or - for the financial advantage or increased status of the perpetrator or facilitator.
+- in exchange for something the victim needs or wants and/or - for the financial advantage or increased status of the perpetrator or facilitator and/or - through violence or the threat of violence

 The victim may have been sexually and/or criminally exploited even if the sexual/criminal activity appears consensual.
 CSE and CCE do not always involve physical contact; they can also occur through the use of technology.